karthikkharv/story-book/README.md

    ```

 2. **Image Generation (Stability AI)**
-   If GPU is available locally, place the SD model in model folder of stable-diffusion-webui
+   If GPU is available locally, place the trained SD model in model folder of stable-diffusion-webui
    for image generation .

    If GPU is not available locally, use the Stability AI API: